nderr1928/react-capstone/README.md

   keeping track of when a medication was last taken

 Wireframe:
-  To be added in public folder
+  In public folder under wireframes folder
-  (not in as of writing this))

 Pages
     Search (Don't need to be logged in):